dschonholtz/CustomSearch/README.md

 For example, if you submit a query, "widget 6 cracks" you might have a graph where widget 5 and 6 are connected to different sub-components.
 Maybe a large collection of widget 5 results show up naively, but then the widget 6 crack results are upscaled more than the widget 5 results are due to being a neighbor of another more relevant search term (widget 6 vs widget 5)

 Eventually, you will need to shard your vectors and do queries in parallel.
+You'd need A LOT of vectors though.